 ADMINISTRATION OF THIS POLICY:

-The Vice President shall administer this policy Development Officers and University officials shall reference the policy, as appropriate in any written agreement or understanding regarding naming.
+The Vice President shall administer this policy; Development Officers and University officials shall reference the policy, as appropriate in any written agreement or understanding regarding naming.

 A committee, here named The Committee on Campus Names, shall advise the Vice President at the Vice President’s discretion

-When appropriate the President shall forward all positive recommendations to the Board of Trustees for final approval.
+When appropriate, the President shall forward all positive recommendations to the Board of Trustees for final approval.
 Notification of naming opportunities that do not require Board of

 Trustee approval will be shared, for information purposes, with the Board annually in the fall during its regularly scheduled meetings.
 Naming of a physical structure or academic unit, or an endowment must appear as a non-consent item on the Board of Trustees’ agenda.